-This article will show you different ways to query your PC for Windows system info.
-We will also differentiate the CMD system info methods across PC versions, especially Windows 11 and 10.
+This article will show you different ways to find your PC’s Windows system info.

 Let’s begin.